zacbraddy/CodeQuest/README.md

-# CodeQuest_Part3
+# CodeQuest_Part4
-The code files for the first in a series of tutorials for ReactJS.
-Accompanying reading material can be found at http://thereactionary.net/embracing-dark-code-magic-jsx-and-why-its-not-all-that-evil/
+The code files for a series of tutorials for ReactJS.
+Accompanying reading material can be found at http://thereactionary.net/

 Checkout the other branches on this repo to see previous parts of the tutorial.